Springdale, Sussex County, New Jersey

-Springdale is an unincorporated community in Andover Township, in Sussex County, New Jersey, United States.
+Springdale is an unincorporated community in Andover Township, in Sussex County, in the U.S. state of New Jersey.

 It is located on U.S. Route 206, approximately 3 mi south of Newton.
 Newton Airport is located there.

 The Pequest River flows through Springdale.

 History

 In 1872, it was noted that Springdale had a mill, eight or ten dwellings, and a school that was used for religious services on the sabbath "by ministers of several denominations alternately".